HMV Catapult Trail returns for MACH 2022

 The AMRC at MACH 2022 - April, 4 - April, 8

 The Catapult Trail, consisting of four stands across the exhibition, demonstrates how HVM Catapult can help companies harness key Industry 4.0 technologies to improve their bottom line.
-All seven of the HVM Catapult’s world-leading centres of innovation will be on display along the trail, with special features on the future of machining, additive manufacturing, digitalisation and automation.
+All six of the HVM Catapult’s world-leading centres of innovation will be on display along the trail, with special features on the future of machining, additive manufacturing, digitalisation and automation.

 With the continued push in the sector towards (near) net shape manufacturing, the Manufacturing Technology Centre’s (MTC) expertise in additive manufacturing will be on show, with a cutting-edge carbon fibre printer producing components throughout the event.